J-Roel/jeremy-jekyll/_posts/blog/2016-05-18-ajax-api-architecture.markdown

 				<li><p>Your program is running on a user's computer.</p></li>
 				<li><p>Your program tells the browser what data it needs in a package called a XHLHttpRequest Object.</p></li>
 				<li><p>The Request Object tells the user's browser to send a request to a certain location where this data is stored.</p></li>
-				<li><p>The internet location that intercepted your request, then determines what information to send back, based on your Request Object asked for.</p></li>
+				<li><p>The internet location that intercepted your request, then determines what information to send back, based on your Request Object.</p></li>
 				<li><p>Your program then has to set and wait for the data to be returned from the endpoint (or API).
 This is called an Asynchronous function.</p></li>
 				<li><p>Once returned, the data can now be parsed.</p></li>
 				<li><p>We then tell the browser how to utilize and render the data.</p></li>